21

 $\begingroup$ Thanks for the edit.
 This standard is however not unique to meta.
 One should not use MJ for formatting on the main site either.
 MJ is for typesetting math, and only this. $\endgroup$

-– quid Mod
+– quid

-Mar 25, 2015 at 21:08
+Commented Mar 25, 2015 at 21:08

 • 1

 $\begingroup$ See this edit on an answer of mine by @Lord_Farin.
 I don't know if I qualify as a "more experienced user" (~ 4 months, 7k rep), but I definitely did not take offense to that edit.
 In fact, I thanked him in a comment.
 I didn't make a trivial edit to make it look like my own again.
-If the edit is useful and corrects something the poster clearly did not intend (which I think is evident in my post and why Lord_Farin corrected it), then I would expect more mature behavior out of more experienced users than simply making a trivial edit. $\endgroup$ Mar 25, 2015 at 21:08
+If the edit is useful and corrects something the poster clearly did not intend (which I think is evident in my post and why Lord_Farin corrected it), then I would expect more mature behavior out of more experienced users than simply making a trivial edit. $\endgroup$ Commented Mar 25, 2015 at 21:08

 • $\begingroup$ @quid Ah, then I suppose I should generalize my statement to I am unfamiliar with standards.
-Thanks for the info. $\endgroup$ Mar 25, 2015 at 22:23
+Thanks for the info. $\endgroup$ Commented Mar 25, 2015 at 22:23

 • 4

 $\begingroup$ @quid One should use MJ as one sees fit (and one should not attempt to force one's formatting opinions on others).
-E.g. I use MJ to generate newlines in comments (as do others). $\endgroup$ Mar 25, 2015 at 22:51
+E.g. I use MJ to generate newlines in comments (as do others). $\endgroup$ Commented Mar 25, 2015 at 22:51

 • 7